Laws applying to online sales

 There are two distinct types of legislation that affect online retailers.

-Firstly, traditional laws to protect buyers that apply to online retailers as much as they do to traditional ones.
-Secondly, there are regulations designed specifically to deal with problems and issues facing retailers online.
+Firstly, there are traditional laws to protect buyers that apply to online retailers as much as they do to traditional bricks-and-mortar ones, such as:

-• The Sale of Goods Act gives certain rights to commercial buyers, for example by providing that goods sold must be of satisfactory quality and must be as described by the seller.
+The Sale of Goods Act gives certain rights to commercial (i.e. business) buyers, for example by stating that goods sold must be of satisfactory quality and must be as described.

-• The Unfair Contract Terms Act protects commercial buyers where sellers try to exclude or limit their liability for breaching the sale of goods contract, e.g. by selling goods not of satisfactory quality.
-Sellers can only do this in sales to commercial buyers where it is reasonable in the circumstances.
+The Unfair Contract Terms Act also protects commercial buyers when sellers attempt to exclude or limit their liability for breaching the sales contract, e.g., for selling goods that are not of satisfactory quality.
+Sellers can only include these types of clauses in their business-to-business contracts if it is reasonable under the circumstances

-• The Consumer Rights Act 2015 gives similar rights to consumers, e.g. that the goods sold must be of satisfactory quality and match their description.
-However, it completely prevents sellers from excluding or limiting such liability in consumer sales.
-Therefore, consumers have a higher level of protection than commercial buyers.
-This Act also replaces the Unfair Terms in Consumer Contract Regulations and protects consumers from unfair terms in the sales agreement.
+The Consumer Rights Act 2015 gives similar rights to consumers, e.g. that the goods sold must be of satisfactory quality and match their description.
+It completely completely bans sellers from getting around this by putting clauses into contracts, therefore giving consumers more protection than commercial buyers.

-These regulations protect buyer's rights when they buy products either over the internet or by telephone.
-They include the:
+The following regulations protect buyers' rights when they buy products either over the internet or by telephone.

-Although the traditional consumer regulations are important for all sales processes, the next sections focus on some of the online regulations and how they affect the various stages of the online sales process.
+The next sections focus on some of these laws and regulations and how they affect the various stages of the online sales process.

 Our use of cookies